Haiti President Jovenel Moise assassinated at home: official

 Claude Joseph, the interim prime minister, confirmed the killing and said the police and military were in control of security in Haiti, where a history of dictatorship and political upheaval have long stymied the consolidation of democratic rule.

 While the streets of the Haitian capital, Port-au-Prince, were quiet Wednesday morning, some people ransacked businesses in one area.
-The country appeared to be heading for fresh uncertainty ahead of planned general elections later this year.
+Authorities closed the international airport and declared a “state of siege.”
+The country appeared to be heading for fresh volatility ahead of planned general elections later this year.
 Moise, 53, had been ruling by decree for more than a year after the country failed to hold elections and the opposition demanded he step down in recent months.

+Joseph is likely to lead Haiti for now, though that could change in a nation where constitutional provisions have been erratically observed, said Alex Dupuy, a Haiti-born sociologist who teaches at Wesleyan University in the United States.

+The best scenario would be for the acting prime minister and opposition parties to come together and hold elections, Dupuy said.

 Former President Michel Martelly, whom Moise succeeded, said he was praying for first lady Martine Moise, calling the assassination “a hard blow for our country and for Haitian democracy, which is struggling to find its way.”